totten/rpow/README.md

 ## Consistency

-RPOW provides *some* consistency, but it also has some limitations.
+mysql-rpow provides *some* consistency, but it also has some limitations.

 *Within a MySQL given session*, you can mix various read+write operations -- for example, insert a record, read the record, then update it, and then read